There are two ways to job search. Either having laser focus or using the spraying and praying method. Which do you think is more effective?

-Ask people you know “what do they call someone using these skills at your company?”
-Then you can try ONet.
+Step 2: Conduct research on ONet.
 Here is the link to this free resource.
 Type in your old job title or the occupation/job title you would like to pursue in the Keyword box.

-Once you do this, select the occupation that most closely matches what you are looking for.
-What you will see early in they results are the many other job titles that fall into that occupation.
+In the results, you will see many other job titles that fall into that occupation.
 These are gold.
-These are the job titles you should be looking out for on job boards and talking to people about it.
+These are the job titles you should be looking for on job boards and talking to people about it.
 This becomes your focus.

 Let’s say you’ve been doing this already and there are NO JOBS to be found.
-Could you expand the geographic region you are looking at?
-Could you relocate?
-If both of these answers are no, then perhaps you can look at tangent or related jobs.
+Instead of broadening the jobs you are looking for try doing one of these instead:

-Another way to uncover similar job titles is to access mySkillsmyFuture
+One way to uncover similar job titles is to access mySkillsmyFuture

 If you are interested in knowing the similarities and differences between these other jobs, click on the “compare skills” link and it will show salary, skill and education requirements.